 If you like to bike, ski, paddle, or surf, you have a few different options for toting your extra gear along with a rooftop tent.
-First off is Thule Tepui’s new Foothill, which measures just 24 inches in width and leaves approximately half of your rooftop available for standard racks and gear.
+First off is the Thule Foothill, which measures just 24 inches in width and leaves approximately half of your rooftop available for standard racks and gear.
 If you want a bit more sleeping space (the Foothill is fairly limited at around 27 sq. ft. of floor area), you might consider a rooftop tent with external storage compatibility.
-There are a few hardshells that allow you to attach gear to their top, including the iKamper X-Cover and Roofnest’s Sparrow.
+There are a few hardshells that allow you to attach gear to their top, including the iKamper X-Cover 2.0 and Roofnest’s Sparrow.
 The X-Cover even comes with integrated cross bars that are compatible with aftermarket racks, while the Sparrow has a designated area for a solar panel (attached via Velcro) and comes with attachment points for an included waterproof cargo bag.
-And we’d be remiss not to mention Thule Tepui's HyBox here, which is a pop-up hardshell designed with a removable mattress and zip-off fabric walls that allow it to double as a 23-square-foot cargo box for gear storage.
+And we’d be remiss not to mention Thule's Basin here, which is a pop-up hardshell designed with a removable mattress and zip-off fabric walls that allow it to double as a cargo box for gear storage.
 In other words, no need to alternate between mounting your tent or cargo box on your car each weekend.

 In general, rooftop tents are constructed with burly materials that can withstand frequent use and abuse.
-Concessions rarely are made for weight savings—expect to find ultra-thick fabrics and robust zippers (for example, Thule Tepui’s Explorer Kukenam 3 has 600-denier walls compared to the 75D fly fabric on a popular camping tent like the REI Co-op Kingdom).
+Concessions rarely are made for weight savings—expect to find ultra-thick fabrics and robust zippers (for example, Thule's Approach has 600-denier walls compared to the 75D fly fabric on a popular camping tent like the REI Co-op Base Camp).
 In addition to fabrics, the metal components are built to last, and the floors are designed to handle serious weight.